josephg/egwalker-paper/reg-text.typ

 Our binary encoding of event graphs (@storage) results in smaller files than the equivalent internal CRDT state persisted by Automerge or Yjs.
 To ensure a like-for-like comparison we have disabled #algname's built-in LZ4 and Automerge's built-in gzip compression.
 Enabling this compression further reduces the file sizes.

+// TODO: I wonder if it would be worth adding zlib compression (matching automerge)?
+It would be a small change.

-Automerge stores the full editing history of a document, and @chart-dt-vs-automerge shows the resulting file sizes relative to the raw concatenated text content of all insertions.
+Automerge stores the full editing history of a document, and @chart-dt-vs-automerge shows the resulting file sizes relative to the raw concatenated text content of all insertions, with and without a cached copy of the final document text.
-In all of our traces, #algname has a significantly smaller file size.
+In all of our traces, #algname has a significantly smaller overhead.
-Storing the graph adds only modest overhead to the raw text.

 // TODO: Is this worth adding?
 // Note that storing the raw editing trace in this compact form removes one of the principle benefits of #algname, as the event graph must be replayed in order to determine the current document text.
 To improve load time, the current text content can be cached and stored alongside the event graph on disk.
 Alternately, the transformed operation positions can also be stored in the file.
 In our testing, this resulted in a tiny increase in file size while improving load performance by an order of magnitude.

-In contrast, Yjs does not store any deleted characters.
-This results in a smaller file size, at the cost of not being able to reconstruct past document states.
+In contrast, Yjs only stores the text of the resulting, merged document.
+This results in a smaller file size, and in the case of #algname, much faster loading times.
+However, the resulting system cannot reconstruct earlier document states.
-To make the comparison fair, @chart-dt-vs-yjs compares Yjs to a variant of our event graph encoding in which the text content of deleted characters is omitted.
+@chart-dt-vs-yjs compares Yjs to the equivalent event graph encoding in which we only store the resulting document text and operation metadata.
-Our encoding is smaller than Yjs on all traces, and the overhead of storing the event graph is between 20% and 3$times$ the final plain text file size.
+Our encoding is smaller than Yjs on all traces.
+The overhead of storing the event graph is between 20% and 3$times$ the final plain text file size.
+// Using this scheme, #algname can still merge editing events and load the document text directly from disk.

 #figure(
   text(8pt, charts.filesize_full),
+  caption: [
-  caption: [File size storing edit traces using #algname's event graph encoding and Automerge.
-The lightly shaded region in each bar shows the concatenated length of all inserted text, which is a lower bound on the file size.],
+    File size storing edit traces using #algname's event graph encoding (with and without final document caching) compared to Automerge.
+The lightly shaded region in each bar shows the concatenated length of all stored text.
+This acts as lower bound on the file size.
+  ],
   kind: image,
   placement: top,
 ) <chart-dt-vs-automerge>